MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 1. Close DevTools per [Closing DevTools](./open-devtools-and-embedded-browser.md#closing-devtools).

-1. Open a folder and an `.html` file, and then press `F5`.
+1. Open a folder and an `.html` file.

+   **Generating a DevTools-oriented launch.json:**

+   Assuming that the opened folder doesn't contain a `.vscode` folder that contains a `launch.json` file already:

+1. Select Activity Bar > **Microsoft Edge Tools** > click the **Generate launch.json** button, and then press `F5`.
 Or, see [Opening DevTools and the DevTools browser](./open-devtools-and-embedded-browser.md).

-   After the DevTools extension is installed, when you open an `.html` file and then click the **Inspect** button on the Debug toolbar, the **Edge DevTools** tab opens inside of Visual Studio Code:
+   After the DevTools extension is installed, when you open an `.html` file and then click the **Inspect** button on the Debug toolbar, the **Edge DevTools** tabs open inside of Visual Studio Code:

    ![The Inspect button opens Microsoft Edge DevTools inside Visual Studio Code](./debugging-a-webpage-images/tools-inside.png)

+   In the above screenshot, there's a `launch.json` file in **Explorer** in the `.vscode` folder, and a string from that file, **Launch Edge Headless and attach DevTools**, at the bottom of the window, because DevTools was opened by a Visual Studio Code feature such as `F5`, which used the DevTools-generated `launch.json` file.

-1. In the upper left of the **Edge DevTools** tab, click the **Toggle screencast** button:
+1. If needed, in the upper left of the **Edge DevTools** tab, click the **Toggle screencast** button:

    ![Click 'Toggle Screencast' button to open DevTools Browser tab](./debugging-a-webpage-images/toggle-screencast-after-install.png)

    The **Edge DevTools: Browser** tab opens.

+   In the above screenshot, there's no `launch.json` file in **Explorer** in the `.vscode` folder, and no string such as **Launch Edge Headless and attach DevTools** at the bottom of the window, because DevTools was opened by right-clicking the `.html` file in **Explorer**.

+For additional UI steps and screenshots, see [Where the name strings appear in the UI](./launch-json.md#where-the-name-strings-appear-in-the-ui).
+In most cases, the only thing you need to know about the content of the DevTools-generated `launch.json` file is that you need to enter your desired URL in the `"url"` string in several places.

 <!-- ====================================================================== -->